 I remember her phone call like it was yesterday.
 “Are you sitting down?” she asked.
 “What’s up?”
 I responded, as thoughts of divorce, pregnancy, or a new job ran through my mind.
 “I have a brain tumor,” she said.
 “It’s malignant, and it’s bad.”
 Silence.
 Diane, my friend, college roommate, maid of honor, mom of three, was dying, at age 45.

-Several months before the ten-year anniversary of Diane’s passing, I received a Facebook message from her oldest daughter.
-“May I send you an email?” she politely wrote.
+Before the 10-year anniversary of Diane’s passing, I received an email from her oldest daughter.
+She politely wrote.
 “I have a favor to ask.
 There are parts of my mom’s life I know very little about, so I’m asking the important people in her life to share with me what they remember of her.
 Her college years are one of those times.
 I was wondering if you could maybe write a letter sharing what you remember.
 Was she a good student?
 Did she date much?
 Did she drink before she was legal?
 Maybe you have some old pictures?”

-We started the morning at our freshman dorm, our beginning with their mom.
-And in one, very long Saturday in April, we walked the campus, the city, and all the places we shared with their mom.
+We started at our freshman dorm, our beginning with their mom.
+And in one very long Saturday in April, we walked the campus, the city, and all the places we shared with their mom.
 We talked about what it was like to live with their mother in a dorm room for two years, and then an apartment for another two (“Yes, she was neat then too”).
 We laughed about the time she firmly told one of us to get our act together when we were in danger of failing a course (she was always a teacher).
 And we cried about what a kind, compassionate, devoted friend she was.
 We hesitantly shared about the time she met a boy at a party and drove off with him on the back of a motorcycle (she did have a wild side).
-Together we celebrated Diane with drinks at the “Top of Hub”—the site of 99 cents happy hour drinks back in the eighties, which also had the best view in Boston.
+Together we celebrated Diane with drinks at the “Top of Hub”—the site of 99-cent happy hour drinks back in the eighties, which also had the best view in Boston.